 To apply and learn more about Panthera's grant programs, please click on the links below:

 If you are seeking renewal for a previous grant, please contact us directly.

 - Friedman Cheetah Conservation Grants Program

 - Liz Claiborne Art Ortenberg Jaguar Research Grant Program

 - STF-Panthera Grant Program - by invitation only

-Panthera believes in recognizing extraordinary individuals who have shown unrelenting dedication and triumph of human spirit in conserving wild cats; whether working tirelessly their entire lives or showing at an early age the tenacity and fortitude needed to achieve conservation success.
-The purpose of these awards is to recognize the self sacrifice of extraordinary individuals who have devoted their lives to saving wild cats and their habitats, and to reward the efforts of established and up-and-coming researchers devoting their lives and career towards the common goal of ensuring a future for wild cats.
+Panthera believes in recognizing extraordinary individuals who have shown unrelenting dedication and triumph of human spirit in conserving wild cats, whether working tirelessly their entire lives or showing at an early age the tenacity and fortitude needed to achieve conservation success.
+The purpose of these awards is to recognize the self-sacrifice of extraordinary individuals who have devoted their lives to saving wild cats and their habitats, and to reward the efforts of established and up-and-coming researchers devoting their lives and career towards the common goal of ensuring a future for wild cats.
 We will begin accepting applications for the 2014 Rabinowitz-Kaplan Prize on June 1, 2014; the deadline will be September 1, 2014.